Arsam Aryandoust

 (he/him)

 Addressing Climate Change isn't just a scientific challenge but a profound moral obligation.
 It's about preserving billions of lives, safeguarding our ecosystems, and ensuring the continuity and flourishing of human society in its rich complexity.
 I firmly believe that AI must be harnessed if we want to solve Climate Change rapidly.
 Nevertheless, the number of experts currently engaged in this vital work compared with other application domains is alarmingly low.
-I am therefore passionate about encouraging more talented engineers and scientists to join this global effort.
+I am hence passionate about encouraging more engineers to join this global effort and provide them with research opportunities wherever I can.

 My approach is to develop safe and secure AI software that can have an immediate impact in our battle against Climate Change.
 I believe that these solutions require a holistic and interdisciplinary approach, which makes me excited to be located at the new MIT Schwarzman College of Computing.

-CV / Scholar / Github / Python / Docker / Dataverse
+Scholar / Github / Python / Docker / Harvard Dataverse / Hugging Face 🤗 / Bio

 profile photo